 $50 for the 50th: Honor a Champion

-As part of MNRS’s 50th Anniversary celebration, you can recognize a Champion—someone who inspired, supported, or shaped your professional journey.
-For a minimum $50 donation, your Champion’s name will be displayed in a slideshow during the 2026 Annual Research Conference.
+As part of MNRS’s 50th Anniversary celebration, attendees had the opportunity to recognize a Champion—someone who inspired, supported, or shaped their professional journey.
+For a minimum $50 donation, each Champion’s name was displayed in a slideshow during the 2026 Annual Research Conference.

-Proceeds from this initiative will fund a special 50th Anniversary Research Grant to be awarded during the 2026-2027 grant cycle.
+Proceeds from this initiative funded a special 50th Anniversary Research Grant, awarded during the 2026–2027 grant cycle.

 Every gift, at every level, strengthens nursing research and ensures that the next generation of nurse scientists continues to thrive.